tallesairan/laravel-plausible/README.md

 # Plausible Analytics for Laravel 10+

-This package was originally created by @njoguamos  [njoguamos/laravel-plausible](https://github.com/njoguamos/laravel-plausible) I had to make this adaptation because the original project only supports Plausible.io and not self-hosted analytics
+This package was originally created by [@njoguamos](https://github.com/njoguamos/) - [njoguamos/laravel-plausible](https://github.com/njoguamos/laravel-plausible)

+I had to make this adaptation because the original project only supports Plausible.io and not self-hosted analytics

-I made a change so that the base address of the plausible can be manipulated both by configuration and by method, so we can manage several self-hosted plausibles in a single APIS system
+I made a change so that the base address of the plausible can be manipulated both by configuration and by method, so we can manage several self-hosted Plausible in a single APIS system

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/tallesairan/laravel-plausible.svg?style=flat-square)](https://packagist.org/packages/tallesairan/laravel-plausible)